Gustavo-Victor/github-for-teams/README.md

 # GitHub for teams

-It's a repository for didactic purposes
+This is a repository for didactic purposes